What the Homestead Exemption Actually Blocks

 Child Support, Spousal Maintenance, and Excess Equity

 Two more exceptions deserve close attention.
-First, child support and spousal maintenance arrearages can reach homestead property once those arrearages have been reduced to a judgment, a lien exists under A.R.S.
+First, child support and spousal maintenance arrearages can reach homestead property.
+This applies once those arrearages have been reduced to a judgment, a lien exists under A.R.S.
 25-516, or the court orders a specific security interest.

 A recorded civil judgment or other nonconsensual lien that is not otherwise prescribed in this subsection if the debtor's equity in the real property exceeds the homestead exemption under section 33-1101.

 A.R.S. § 33-1103(A)(4)If the equity in your home exceeds the homestead exemption amount, a judgment creditor may force a sale.
-The homestead amount is paid to you first, and the excess goes toward satisfying the judgment.
+The homestead amount is paid to you first.
+The excess goes toward satisfying the judgment.
 For families carrying significant home equity, understanding this threshold is critical to protecting your residence.